benallen-dev/csgo-events/README.md

 Fires when freezetime starts.

 ### roundOver
-Fires on round end and returns the winning team
+Fires on round end and returns the winning team, if the bomb wasn't planted
 - T
 - CT